Fort Pierre Chouteau: History

 The first people of European descent to encounter Native Americans in the Fort Pierre area were a pair of French explorers, the La Vérendrye brothers, during their 1743–44 expedition.
 They buried an inscribed lead plate on a hill near the confluence of the Missouri and Bad Rivers, claiming the territory for the King as part of New France.

-The next major non-native visitors were members of the American Lewis and Clark Expedition, who camped in the area in 1806.
+The next major non-native visitors were members of the American Lewis and Clark Expedition, who camped in the area in 1804.
 They were commissioned by the United States government to explore and survey major areas of the Louisiana Purchase of 1803.
 In 1817 trader Joseph La Framboise, Jr., son of parents from Quebec and Ontario who were fur traders in the region, established a French-Canadian trading post here.
-His mother was Métis and took over the post in Michimilimackinac, Michigan after her husband's death.
+His mother was Métis and took over the post in Michilimackinac, Michigan after her husband's death.
 The development of the trading post marked the start of permanent white settlement of the Missouri/Bad River area.

 In 1822, former fur traders for the privately held, British Hudson's Bay Company established the Columbia Fur Company in competition.
 They built Fort Tecumseh as well as other outposts on the Upper Missouri.
 In 1827 John Jacob Astor through his American Fur Company, a near monopoly, purchased the assets of the Columbia Fur Company.
 The AFC turned management of the Upper Missouri Operation (UMO) over to Bernard Pratte and Pierre Chouteau, Jr. of St. Louis, Missouri.
 When Chouteau ascended the Missouri River in 1832 on the maiden voyage of the steamship Yellowstone, he ordered construction of what was formally dubbed Fort Pierre in his honor.
 Astor retired from the fur business in 1834, and Chouteau purchased the Fort Pierre operation.
 He eventually bought out Pratte and became the principal operator of this post and its fur trade.